dan-silver/microsoft-graph-android-pickers/README.md

 ## Options
 Use the builder factory to customize the search page.
-All the following options are available on all builder types.
+The following options are available on all builder types.

 ```java
 builder.setSearchPlaceholderText("Search for users in your organization");